Michael-Stout/Portuguese-Bank-Marketing/README.md

 - **Interpretation**:
   - Demonstrates trade-offs between precision and recall across different probability thresholds.
-  - Maintains decent precision for a broad range of recall but lower than SVM or Decision Tree.
+  - Maintains decent precision for a broad recall range but lower than SVM or Decision Tree.

 ---